Jail and Inmate Search in South Dakota

 South Dakota Prisons

-South Dakota has 26 jails and six prisons spread out across the state.
+SD has 26 jails and six prisons spread out across the state.
 Within the jails, they house 1,682 inmates and another 4,026 in prison.
-The South Dakota community corrections system is responsible for an additional 1,009 people on probation and 3,124 inmates on parole.
-Committed to public safety and running secure, humane facilities, South Dakota operates off a budget of $85 million with a staff of 869 employees.
-Based on one hundred thousand residents, South Dakota has an overall incarceration rate of 440, a violent crime rate of 418 and a property crime rate of 1,981.
+The state community corrections system is responsible for an additional 1,009 people on probation and 3,124 inmates on parole.
+Committed to public safety and running secure, humane facilities, SD operates off a budget of $85 million with a staff of 869 employees.
+Based on one hundred thousand residents, the state has an overall incarceration rate of 440, a violent crime rate of 418 and a property crime rate of 1,981.